MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

   - `nerdctl`: a cli to replace docker utilities
 - Kubernetes:
   - CRI: Container Runtime Interface for any container runtime
-  - OCI: Open Container Initiative for unified images (imagespec) and container runtime (runtimespec)
+  - OCI: Open Container Initiative ior unified images (imagespec) and container runtime (runtimespec)
+- ubernetes ues:
   - `crictl`: a separate cli to inspect and debug CRI compatible runtime

 ## YAML in Kubernetes